samordil/nextflow-freyja-tutorial/docs/variant.md

 ---

 ### **Defining Outputs**
-The output section declares the files the process will generate.
+The output section specifies the channel that will be made available for other processes or workflows.

 ```nextflow
     output: